Glasgow wears its heart on a slightly grungy, but very endearing sleeve.

 Enjoy this Glasgow travel guide.

-Glasgow’s diverse cultural scene is one of the best reasons to spend some quality time in this city.
+The diverse cultural scene is one of the best reasons to visit this destination.

 Designated a European Capital of Culture back in 1990, the arts scene in Glasgow has continued to evolve into one of the most vibrant, exciting and occasionally subversive in the world.